trekhleb/state-of-the-art-shitcode/README.md

 let age = 42;
 ```

-### 💩 Always write comments in your local language
+### 💩 Always write comments in your native language

 Good 👍🏻